 It is not uncommon for USB access to be denied for Windows and the error message common to this denial is "USB access denied."
 In this case, you would be unable to access the data and other important files in it.
 What could you do if the external hard drive is not accessible in Windows 11/10/8/7?
 Well, don't worry, if you have the challenge, this post is for you.
+In case of losing some impoartant files when you fix UAB access, this post also recommend one powerful recovery software to help you recover your lost files.

 Getting the "USB access denied" error message means a hard drive or USB port failure has occurred, preventing you from accessing the USB device.
 One of the potential symptoms of such a device is that it will not open.
 Another symptom is that the device may be returning to an error message that states, "Location is not accessible, Access is denied."